Cuauhtémoc Cárdenas: Early career

+First presidential campaign

 When President Miguel de la Madrid, a centrist who began policy changes in Mexico that liberalized its economy, designated his presidential successor as Carlos Salinas de Gortari, another technocrat with centre-right tendencies, leftist and other elements within the PRI formed a "democratic current."
 They demanded democracy and a return to a more moderate, anti-privatization stance by the PRI.
 Cárdenas and Porfirio Muñoz Ledo led this current.
-There was an informal rule within the PRI called "el dedazo," the incumbent president's unwritten and exclusive right to designate his successor.
+There was an informal rule within the PRI called "el dedazo," which basically granted the incumbent president the exclusive right to designate his successor.
 (The expression was a reference to the action of pointing with a finger to the successor.)
 With the designation of Salinas as the official candidate, the democratic current were forced out of the PRI.
 In an interview with historian Enrique Krauze, De la Madrid said "as far as I'm concerned, let them go!
 Let them form another party."
 It was too late to form a new party in advance of the July 1988 elections, but a coalition of small left-wing parties, the Frente Democrático Nacional (National Democratic Front) supported Cárdenas as their candidate.

 On 6 July 1988, the day of the elections, a system shutdown of the IBM AS/400 that the government was using to count the votes occurred.
 The government simply stated that se cayó el sistema ("the system crashed"), to refer to the incident.
-When the system was finally restored, Carlos Salinas was declared the official winner.
+When the system was finally restored, Carlos Salinas de Gortari was declared the official winner.
 The elections became extremely controversial, and even though some declare that Salinas won legally, the expression se cayó el sistema became a colloquial euphemism for electoral fraud.
-It was the first time in 59 years, from the creation of PRI to that point (1929–1988), that the winning of the presidency by that party was in doubt, and the citizens of Mexico realized that PRI could lose.
+It was the first time in 59 years, from the creation of PRI to that point (1929–1988), that the party winning the presidency was in doubt, and citizens of Mexico realized that the PRI could lose.
 Historian Enrique Krauze's assessment is that "an order from [Cárdenas] would have sent Mexico up in flames.
 But perhaps in memory of his father, the missionary general, a man of strong convictions but not a man of violence, he did the country a great service by sparing it a possible civil war."